 - Blog topics and frequency

-Not only should you check the SEO structure of the content but also what types of keywords your competitors are using.
+Not only should you check the SEO structure of the content but also the keywords your competitors are using.
 It’s called keyword gap analysis and it’s to determine which keywords your competitors are ranking for, that your website isn’t.
-Part of your competitor analysis is to find where they rank in SERPs, and earn a higher ranking.
+Part of your competitor analysis is to find where the competition ranks in SERPs, and earn a higher ranking.

 Once you have the results of your keyword gap analysis, you’ll be able to remodel your site.
 Look at the metadata, the site architecture, repurposing existing content that’s ranking badly, and writing new content that incorporates the missing keywords.